 Kate Bush was only 16.
 She’d actually come to meet the guitarist through a friend of her brother’s, who was in the music business.
 David Gilmour arranged for three of those songs to be recorded, with a producing assist from Andrew Powell — he’d go on to oversee Bush’s first two albums — and engineering by Beatles collaborator Geoff Emerick.

 “I think we had the [EMI] record-company people down at Abbey Road in No. 3,” Gilmour adds.
 “And I said to them, ‘Do you want to hear something I’ve got?’
 They said sure, so we found another room and I played them ‘The Man with a Child in his Eyes.’
 And they said, ‘Yep, thank you — we’ll have it.’
 [Laughs.]
 It’s absolutely beautiful, isn’t it?
 That’s her singing at the age of 16, and having written those extraordinary lyrics.”

-Gilmour’s comments arrive as part of a new BBC documentary titled Running Up that Hill, which also features interviews with Peter Gabriel, Annie Clark and Elton John, among others.
-Bush is set to perform a series of long-awaited London performances, her first concerts in some 35 years.
+David Gilmour’s comments arrive as part of a new BBC documentary titled Running Up That Hill, which also features interviews with Peter Gabriel, Annie Clark and Elton John, among others.
+Kate Bush is set to perform a series of long-awaited London performances, her first concerts in some 35 years.

 Latest posts by Something Else! (see all)

 - London Jazz Platform to Feature Nine Acts, Including John Russell, Tom Harrison, John Edwards + Others - January 12, 2017

 - Mavis Staples goes behind the scenes at the Band’s Last Waltz: ‘It wasn’t rehearsed to go like that’ - November 24, 2016

 - Adam Schneit, “A Clearer View” from Light Shines In (2016): Something Else! exclusive stream - November 15, 2016